 Thread holds everything together when you’re sewing.
 Whether you’re sewing by hand or by machine, it’s important to choose wisely when considering the different types of thread for your project.
 But if you’ve ever found yourself in the fabric store, staring at a wall of spools, you know that’s not always an easy choice!
+We can guide you on the right sewing and quilting threads.

 Here’s everything you need to know to choose the right thread for your sewing or quilting project.